AdobeDocs/campaign-standard-learn.en/help/acs/designing-content/email-designer/dreamweaver-integration.md

 team: TM
 ---

-# Creating content using Dreamweaver
+# Creating content using Adobe Dreamweaver

-The Adobe Campaign Standard integration with Dreamweaver lets you edit an email's content in the Dreamweaver interface:
+The Adobe Campaign Standard integration with Adobe Dreamweaver allows you to edit an email's content directly within the Dreamweaver interface:

 * Bidirectional real time synchronization of the content
 * Upload local images to Adobe Campaign through Dreamweaver
 * Supports Campaign personalization in Dreamweaver

 >[!NOTE]
 This feature requires the  Dreamweaver extension called **[!UICONTROL Adobe Campaign Integration]**.
-You can download the extension from [[!UICONTROL Adobe Exchange]](https://exchange.adobe.com/creativecloud.html#search).
+You can download the extension from [Adobe Exchange](https://exchange.adobe.com/creativecloud.html#search).
 For more information on the installation see [Campaign extension for Dreamweaver](https://helpx.adobe.com/dreamweaver/using/working-with-dreamweaver-and-campaign.html).

 The video explains what is required to enable the Dreamweaver integration and how to create and edit content for Adobe Campaign Standard using Dreamweaver.